The Best DNA Test Kit Roundup for 2022

 - Reports lack details

-The collection of the sample is done by a mouth swab.
-To get the most accurate DNA test, MyHeritage DNA requires two swabs - one for each inner side of your cheek.
+The collection of the DNA sample is done by a mouth swab.
+To get the most accurate DNA test, this company requires two swabs - one for the inner side of each cheek.
 Before you mail back your sample, make sure you activate/register your kit first.
 This connects the sample to your MyHeritage DNA account without labeling it with your name.
-Once this is done, you mail the sample back to the company.
+Once this is done, you mail the DNA sample back to the company.

 Note that MyHeritage DNA currently doesn’t cover mailing costs.
-However, the processing time is only three to four weeks, making MyHeritage the best DNA test kit for those of our readers who are impatient to get their results as soon as possible.
+However, the processing time is only three to four weeks, making MyHeritage ideal for those of our readers who are impatient to get their results as soon as possible.

-Once your results are ready, you’ll receive an email notification.
+Once your genetic data is ready, you’ll receive an email notification.
 When you first access your results, you’ll be treated to a fancy animation of Earth showcasing your possible ethnicity matches and a little local music from each of the highlighted regions.
 MyHeritage DNA’s database covers 42 ethnicities and over 2,100 regions - a pretty big number.
-These ancestry gene tests also reveal specific genetic groups you might hail from.
-In our DNA test kit reviews, we’ve certainly found more accurate ancestry reports, but we can’t say we are disappointed with MyHeritage DNA.
+These DNA tests also reveal specific genetic groups you might hail from.
+In our DNA test kit reviews, we’ve certainly found more accurate ancestry reports, but we can’t say we’re disappointed with what’s on offer here.

-In addition to ancestry data, the company enables you to connect with people you share DNA with who used this service.
-Even if you haven’t used MyHeritage DNA, you can upload your sample for free if you wish to be found by relatives.
+In addition to ancestry data, the company enables you to connect with people you share DNA with who haven’t used this service.
+Even if you haven’t used MyHeritage DNA, you can upload your DNA analysis results for free if you wish to be found by relatives.

 Finally, the service wouldn’t be complete without the ability to create family trees.
-You can also scan their massive database to grow your tree.
+You can also scan the company’s massive database to grow your tree.

 The current (discounted) price of the ancestry testing kit is $59, which is significantly more affordable than some of the best DNA testing companies we’ve reviewed.
 If you want priority customer support, access to records, and a more detailed family tree, you’ll need a monthly subscription.
 The fee currently ranges between $7.42 and $16.58 per month, with pricier plans giving you access to automatic family tree building, database searches, and more.

-MyHeritage DNA won’t impress customers with the level of detail in its reports, but the affordability, presentation, and overall user-friendliness make it a worthwhile investment.
+This company won’t impress discerning customers with the level of detail in its reports, but the affordability, presentation, and overall user-friendliness of its DNA tests make it a worthwhile investment.

 - Trace origins to ancient groups